 10. Dress for the OccasionIt is advisable to dress appropriately while visiting the religious places in Bali, as the Balinese take it as a severe offence if someone wears revealing clothes in temple premises.
 Resist wearing shorts or skirts, and uppers that do not cover the upper portion of the arm.

 11. Refrain From Using PlasticThe usage of single-use plastic is steadily destroying Bali's delicate ecological balance year after year.
 No matter where you travel to, using plastic should be a no-no. While going out for a meal, do carry reusable cutlery with you, in case the eatery serves only plastic cutlery; and whenever you are to go out for shopping, do take a cloth/jute bag with yourself, to help curb the usage of plastic.

 12. Learn BalineseWhile it is not necessary as English is their second language, and they do understand it, learning some basic Balinese phrases would help you connect with them on a deeper level.
 Talking to them in their mother tongue would establish better communication, and they would be more likely to trust you and help you, whenever needed.

 13. Cut the Smoke in PublicIn Bali, in most of the public areas, smoking is prohibited.
 So do not smoke in public, including restaurants and tourist attractions.

 One of the most popular travel destinations, Bali has a lot to offer to everybody, regardless of preferential differences.
-But while you’re getting ready for the trip, do keep reminding yourself to follow the travel tips in Bali outlined here and ensure your stay in the "Island of the Gods" is nothing short of heavenly.
+But while you’re getting ready for the trip, do keep reminding yourself to follow the travel tips for Bali outlined here and ensure your stay in the "Island of the Gods" is nothing short of heavenly.
 Happy travels!